yehia-mamdouh/ZeroProbe/README.md

 Generates and executes a reverse shell in memory using C#.
 It establishes a connection to an attacker's machine, allowing remote command execution.
 The results help test remote access techniques and assess security defenses.

+# Note
+Tested and work in windows 10,11,server 2019 - PowerShell Version 5.1 and 7

 # License
 This project is released under the MIT License - see the https://github.com/yehia-mamdouh/ZeroProbe/blob/main/LICENSE file for more details.